davidde/notes/GIT.md

 * git log --format=fuller
 Shows the difference between AuthorDate and CommitDate.
 They are usually the same, but can differ for example after a 'git rebase'.
+The CommitDate is taken into account when creating the commit hash, so a 'git rebase' without changes still modifies the hash.
 Other 'git log'-formats: oneline, short, medium, full, fuller, email, raw, ...

 * git log | cat